Sixth Sunday in Ordinary Time, Year A

 Reflect, today, upon your own reaction to the difficult things God calls you to do.
 Yes, you can be certain that He does daily call you to actions that require great sacrifice and great love.
 This can be experienced as painful.
 But you should never allow the pain of any cross to deter you from carrying it.
 Pray that you have courage to face your crosses and, if needed, be open to the loving rebuke of Jesus when you find that you need a rebuke to set you on the path to freedom from fear.

-Lord, I know that You courageously and fearlessly faced the holy sacrifice of Your glorious Cross.
+Lord of strength, I know that You courageously and fearlessly faced the holy sacrifice of Your glorious Cross.
 As I am invited to follow in Your footsteps, I find that fear can overwhelm me as it did Peter.
 Please strengthen me in those times and give me the grace I need to say “Yes” to You no matter what You ask.
 Jesus, I trust in You.

 The True Depths of Christian Love